rtCamp/amp-admanager/README.md

 `sizes` attribute and `custom sizes` attrubutes can be used simutanously where `custom sizes` attributes overtake `sizes` attribute.

 In above example `300x100` and `320x50` are for tablet and `910x150` is for desktop as per caculation on width.
 But since we defined `desktop-sizes` as well, it will override previous desktop size of `910x150` and new desktop sizes will be `320x100` and `300x100`.
-Other sizes for mobile and desktop will remain intact as we have not specified custom sizes for mobile and tablet.
+Other sizes for mobile and tablet will remain intact as we have not specified custom sizes for mobile and tablet.

 #### In Template